 The Department for Education does not dictate how schools should spend the Pupil Premium funding; schools should use strategies that they know will support their pupils to increase their attainment, and ‘narrow the gap’ between them and their peers.

 In making provision for socially disadvantaged pupils, we recognise that not all pupils who receive free school meals will be disadvantaged in the same ways.
 We also recognise that not all pupils from disadvantaged backgrounds are registered for or qualify for free school meals.
-We therefore reserve the right to allocate the Pupil Premium funding to support any pupil or groups of pupils we have identified as being disadvantaged or vulnerable.
+We therefore allocate the Pupil Premium funding to support any pupil or groups of pupils we have identified as being disadvantaged or vulnerable.

 The school currently receives £935 for each pupil who is eligible for free school meals, to help them and others access additional learning experiences and resources.
 If you are eligible but don’t want your son or daughter to have free school meals, please still apply so the school receives the additional funding.
 The free school meals system is managed with complete discretion; for further information on eligibility and how to apply click here.

 |Pupil premium 2014 - 2015||19th October 2016||Download >|